Contents - Click a link to skip to the section you want to read

 One more thing to note, however, is that some juice products from the company contain vitamin D3 that is derived from lanolin, which is in turn often derived from sheep’s wool.
 Another noteworthy point is that it is in fact common practice in the juice supplier industry to clarify grape juice in a process that utilizes gelatin derived from bovine skin (see is jello vegan friendly for more on this disgusting ingredient).
 Then there’s the whole bone char and sugar issue, too.

 All this is to say that, depending on how strict you would like your veganism to be, there is a little bit more to the question than just whether soda is vegan or not.
 Also, you’ve gotta keep an eye on your juices!
-(Although fresh squeezed is always the best option for juice drinking anyway.)
+(Although fresh squeezed is always the best option for juice drinking anyway, or powdered wheatgrass if you’re feeling brave!)

 It’s important to note that I don’t advocate drinking soda at all, regardless of whether it’s vegan or not.
 There are tales on the internet of Coca-Cola being an effective drain cleaner, or very adept at cleaning the gunk off of an old, nasty penny.
 Do you really want drain cleaner in your body?